Night Tour: $75

 Go looking for owls, potoos and nocturnal mammals in the comfort of one of our specialized rainforest observation vehicles, the Birdmobile.
-This tour is very popular as many hard-to-see-mammals and roosting birds otherwise difficult to find have been seen!
+This tour is very popular as many mammals and roosting birds otherwise difficult to find have been seen!
+Minimum 4 people.

 Summit Gardens is a park managed by the Office of the Mayor of Panama City.
 There is a small zoo where you can get a better look at King Vulture, Harpy Eagle, Great Curassow and four species of macaws, as well as Jaguar, spider monkeys, and a host of other mammals.
 The botanical gardens are great for migratory warblers and other forest-edge species, and Blue Cotingas are seen occasionally on these nature tours.

 Another great birding spot that begins right by the entrance to the Canopy Tower!
 The trail is an old graded dirt road that passes through a mature forest for about four miles.
 The road follows a small creek, Rio Chico Masambi.
-In most places the forest is clear of undergrowth, which makes it especially suited for observing shy, interior forest birds, such as tinamous and leaftossers.
-Golden-crowned Spadebills are regular around the creek, and White-breasted Wood-Wrens are very easy to find.
-When visiting Plantation Road you also have a good chance to find an army ant swarm and many of the birds that feed opportunistically as they follow the swarm, including Spotted, Bicolored and Ocellated antbirds, Gray-headed Tanagers, and Plain-brown, Northern Barred and (if you’re lucky) Ruddy woodcreepers.
+In most places the forest is clear of undergrowth, which makes it especially suited for observing shy birds of the forest interior, such as tinamous and leaftossers.
+Golden-crowned Spadebills are regular around the creek, and White-breasted Wood-Wrens are easy to find.
+When visiting Plantation Road you also have a good chance to find an army ant swarm and many of the birds that feed opportunistically as they follow the swarm, including Spotted, Bicolored and Ocellated antbirds, Gray-headed Tanagers, and Plain-brown, Northern Barred and (if you’re lucky) Ruddy Woodcreepers.
 And if you’re really lucky you may even find a Hook-billed Kite.
 You can spend the whole day birding here and still not reach the end of the trail.

 The Ammo Dump Ponds are located just north of Gamboa on the way to Pipeline Road.
 These nature tours are the best place to see the elusive White-throated Crake, as well as a host of other waterbirds.
 Least Grebes, Common and Purple Gallinules are common.
 This is the best spot for Rufescent Tiger-Heron, and American Pygmy-Kingfishers are also resident.
 Limpkin, Least Bittern, Snail Kite, a number of hawks and even Blue Cotinga have been seen here.
 The forest bordering the pond is excellent for woodcreepers and woodpeckers, as well as many other forest edge species.